Boredumdidum/PTV-WEBSITE-API/ROADMAP/home-deployment-security.md

-  sudo ufw default deny incoming sudo ufw default allow outgoing sudo ufw allow 22/tcp     # SSH sudo ufw allow 25/tcp     # SMTP sudo ufw allow 443/tcp    # HTTPS (PTV tracker) sudo ufw allow 587/tcp    # SMTP submission sudo ufw enable
+  sudo ufw default deny incoming sudo ufw default allow outgoing sudo ufw allow 22/tcp     # SSH sudo ufw allow 443/tcp    # HTTPS (PTV tracker) sudo ufw allow 587/tcp    # SMTP submission sudo ufw enable
   ```
+- Port 25 is not needed unless you run an SMTP proxy that receives mail on that port
-- `setup_pi.py` opens these 4 ports automatically (22, 25, 443, 587) when configuring UFW
+- `setup_pi.py` opens ports 22, 25, 443, 587 by default; use `--allow-ports` to add more
-- Use `--allow-ports 8080,993` to open additional ports beyond these four
+- On this deployment, UFW is configured to allow only 22, 443, 587

 ---